nychealth/EH-dataportal/content/data-stories/sanitation/index.md

                     <img class="img-responsive" src="feces-2-photovoice.jpg"style="width:100%">
         </div>
         <div class="col-12 mt-1">
-                    <div style="background-color:blanchedalmond; padding: 10px; border-radius: 5px"><p class="fs-sm"><strong>Watch Your Step</strong> “Everywhere I go, from the time I step out of the train station to my workplace, and until I get home, there is dog poop everywhere. *It is a gross and unsightly mess that requires you to watch your every step.* When it’s not dog poop, then it’s human poop.
+                    <div style="background-color:blanchedalmond; padding: 10px; border-radius: 5px"><p class="fs-sm"><strong>Watch Your Step</strong><br>“Everywhere I go, from the time I step out of the train station to my workplace, and until I get home, there is dog poop everywhere.
+It is a gross and unsightly mess that requires you to watch your every step.
+When it’s not dog poop, then it’s human poop.
 And if it’s not poop, then it’s syringes.
 This is overwhelmingly depressing, especially because if you go to lower Manhattan, you do not see these things.
 As a community, we need more spaces where the dogs can run about and do their business and where curbing can be enforced.” <em>Camille Clarke</em> </p></div>
         </div>
     </div>
 </div>